 You can read more of my thoughts after the gallery.

 How to describe Ezra & Gil?
 Communal workspace?
 It certainly ticks that box, with plentiful tables, multiple power sockets and free Wifi (the password’s plastered everywhere).
 Canteen?
 The food lives up to that billing.
+Greengrocers/corner shop?
+Yep, that too.
 Coffee shop?
-With some stunning coffee from Manchester’s Heart & Graft, it’s got that nailed too.
-Maybe it’s all three.
+With some stunning coffee from Manchester’s Heart & Graft, it’s got that nailed as well.
+Maybe it’s all four.
 Or maybe it’s whatever you want it to be.

 Occupying a generous spot on the corner of Newton & Hilton Streets, Ezra & Gil’s essentially one large square, its entrances in diametrically-opposed corners, one on Newton Street, which deposits you by the counter, the other on Hilton Street, which leaves you as far away from it as possible!